 Time to top your plant!
 We recommend clipping the main stem above the fifth branch.
 (Skip the first two “leaves” during this count to avoid shocking your tomato plants).
 This method helps strengthen the main stem and encourages the plant to branch out to produce more blooms to pollinate.
 A strong main stem will bear the weight to support large tomato yields without breaking or tipping over.
-For example, follow the base of the plant up the main stem past all the branches until you come to the Colas.
+For example, follow the base of the plant up the main stem past all the branches until you come to the cluster of flowers or small leaves.
 Here, the main stem splits into a Y-shape where flower buds form.
-Cut the Colas just below the Y-shape for doubled production!
-The image below is pointing where the plant should be pruned.
+Cut the cluster just below the Y-shape for doubled production!
+See the images below.

 Week 6: (Mid-Growth Phase)